mccoderpy/discord.py-with-message-components/docs/api/enums.rst

         When a member sends or edits a message (in the guild the rule belongs to)

+    .. attribute:: member_update

+        When a member updates their profile

 .. class:: AutoModKeywordPresetType

     .. attribute:: profanity